adilumer/adilumer/README.md

-- 👋 Hi, I’m @adilumer, a software developer with a Physics background.
+- 👋 Hi, I’m @adilumer, a software developer with a degree in Physics.

 - 👀 I’m interested in development on all programs, but as one can't carry a load of watermelons at once, I am focusing on backend development with Node.js and PostgreSQL; and native iOS development with Swift.
 Almost all of my personal projects and work-related responsibilities are based on these technologies.
 I did start with C\C++ and used C#.Net back in 2009 for a while but a lot has changed on .Net side since then.
 I later switched to web based applications (and JS) as I really love the flexibility of JavaScript and the rate of evolution of web-based technologies really pulls me in.